Helping students grow into tomorrow's leaders in dentistry

 "Participating in the American Student Dental Association has opened many doors, both personally and professionally.
-At this year’s leadership conference and annual session, I gained valuable knowledge, insight and resources relative to networking, legislature, leadership, dental economics, work-life balance and my future practice ownership, to name a few." - Jessica Arland, first-year dental student
+At this year’s leadership conference and annual session, I gained valuable knowledge, insight and resources relative to networking, legislature, leadership, dental economics, work-life balance and my future practice ownership, to name a few." - Jessica Arland, dental student

 American Association of Public Health Dentistry (AAPHD)

 AAPHD’s mission is to provide leadership in promoting oral health and disease prevention.
 The College of Dentistry’s student chapter works to bring awareness to current public health issues in the field of dentistry that affect the patient base at the college and in the greater Lincoln and Nebraska communities.
 The chapter provides opportunities for students to learn more about public health via national AAPHD events and community outreach.